tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 Just the melody.

-Before it stopped, and Clee hit the ground.
+Before his singing stopped, and Clee hit the ground.

 Alex was slowly standing up, and reaching for Kenji, who's expression was flat, eyes vacant and wrong.
 He was stock still, not even shaking, his fingers perfectly cinched around the butt of his gun.
 I don't know what it was.